matt1/byexample.xyz/_examples/javascript/ECMAScript2015/classes.md

 version: "ECMAScript2015"
 ---

-While only syntactic sugar over the existing prototype-based inheritance, the support added in ECMAScript 2015 made creating classes in Javascript simple and intuitive, even if the inheritance model itself was not changed.
+While Javascript's `class` syntax is only syntactic sugar over the existing prototype-based inheritance, the support added in ECMAScript 2015 made creating classes in Javascript much more familiar to developers who may be more used to "traditional" class-based languages (e.g. Java, or C#) even if Javascript's inheritance model itself was not changed.

+However, while we can now define `class` objects and instantiate new instances of those classes using the `new ...()` syntax just like we can in languages like Java or C#, there are still some limitations that are still important to consider, for example there is no native support for concepts of visibility (i.e. `public` or `private` fields - although there is a proposal in the works for private fields).

 ```javascript
 class MyClass {